gurkanucar/iot-project/README.md

 ### Technical Details

- I wrote a web socket using java spring boot (remaining writable size using javascript).
+ I wrote a web socket using java spring boot (it depends to you - you can write with js or python).
  ####
  It is connecting to this websocket using one of the esp32's ready socket libraries.
 Esp32's role is; receiving data from the socket and transmitting commands to the arduino uno who is is connected to the rx tx.
 And in addition, a data from arduino uno transmits it to our socket server.
  ####